-- a Bachelor's degree from a Dutch research university in Languages and Cultures of South and Southeast Asia, including the combined programme in History worth 60 credits; - a Bachelor's degree from a Dutch research university in International Studies, including - o BA Thesis on a historical subject, - o the following optional courses which are part of the Bachelor's programme History: - BA-Werkcollege (BA History, second year) or Elective on historical subject (BA International Studies, second year) (10 EC) - completed a BA-Seminar (BA History, third year) in the BA History (either as an extra pre-master-course or as an extra Elective in the BA International Studies) (10 EC) - a Bachelor's degree from a Dutch research university in Liberal Arts and Sciences: Global Challenges with - o a Major in Human Diversity: track Global and Contemporary History or - o a Major in World Politics: track Global History - c. a bachelor's degree and additionally having passed the prescribed pre-master's/bridging programme pursuant to article 5.4.1.
-The prescribed pre-masters/bridging programme must be completed within the nominal duration plus one semester (in case of a pre-master's/bridging programme of 30 EC or less) or plus one study year (in case of a pre-master's/bridging programme of more than 30 EC). - 5.2.2 The Faculty Board may, on request, grant admission to (one or more of the specialisations of) the programme to applicants who do not meet the requirements as specified in 5.2.1, but who can demonstrate to the satisfaction of the Faculty Board that they possess a level of knowledge, understanding and skills equal to that of holders of a degree specified in 5.2.1, points a and b possibly under further conditions, without prejudice to the requirements in 5.2.4.
+- a Bachelor's degree from a Dutch research university in Languages and Cultures of South and Southeast Asia, including the combined programme in History worth 60 credits; - a Bachelor's degree from a Dutch research university in International Studies, including - O BA Thesis on a historical subject, - o the following optional courses which are part of the Bachelor's programme History: - BA-Werkcollege (BA History, second year) or Elective on historical subject (BA International Studies, second year) (10 EC) - completed a BA-Seminar (BA History, third year) in the BA History (either as an extra pre-master-course or as an extra Elective in the BA International Studies) (10 EC) - a Bachelor's degree from a Dutch research university in Liberal Arts and Sciences: Global Challenges with - o a Major in Human Diversity: track Global and Contemporary History or - o a Major in World Politics: track Global History - c. a bachelor's degree and additionally having passed the prescribed pre-master's/bridging programme pursuant to article 5.4.1.
+Students may overrun the allotted time for the prescribed pre-masters/bridging programme by one semester (in case of a pre-master's/bridging programme of 30 EC or less) or one study year (in case of a pre-master's/bridging programme of more than 30 EC). - 5.2.2 Any person who fails to meet the degree requirements or prescribed pre-master's requirement referred to in 5.2.1 may submit a request to the Board of Admissions.
+The Board of Admissions assesses whether the applicant may be granted admission to the programme.